robbiew/go-autosig-talisman/README.md

 To set up:

+- Make sure [Talisman](https://talismanbbs.com/) is installed and working 😃
-- Compile the program (`go build .`) -- or, use the pre-built binary in this repo for Linux 64
+- Compile the program (`go build .`) -- or, use the pre-built binary in this repo for Linux 64 only
 - Create /bbs/doors/autosig directory
 - Copy autosig (binary), header.ans, start.sh to the above directory
 - Add this to a menu, and it edit path (e.g. this is in /bbs/menus/message.toml)